testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-nl/android-apps/update-elements.md

 ---
 title: "Update Elements for an Android Project"
-metadesc: "How to update the elements in an android project in Testsigma."
+meta_desc: "How to update the elements in an android project in Testsigma."
 order: 4.452
 page_id: "Update Elements for an Android Project"
 warning: false